PrestaShop/open-source/content/maintainers-guide/qa/issue-management.md

 2. If the issue seems properly specified, set the status label to `Ready`.
 Otherwise, set it to `Needs specs`.
 3. Answer using the "Issue is a functional feature request" template.

-{{% notice tip %}}
+---
-Take some time to verify that the contributor's environment satisfies [PrestaShop's system requirements](https://devdocs.prestashop.com/1.7/basics/installation/system-requirements/)!
+> Take some time to verify that the contributor's environment satisfies [PrestaShop's system requirements](https://devdocs.prestashop.com/1.7/basics/installation/system-requirements/)!
-{{% /notice %}}

 #### Duplicated issues

 It is important to avoid creating a duplicate bug.
 To do this, we'll search GitHub to make sure the issue hasn't already been created. **This step is crucial.** To do this, use labels to filter as many issues as possible in GitHub.
-Be careful, remember to look at the closed issues, and remember to look in the [Duplicate tracking document](https://docs.google.com/spreadsheets/d/1tDvANuYPhhuw93-GM_Yo_RJzZsKoN-KZrpzkX3l59Dc/edit##gid=1726901784).
+Be careful, remember to look at the closed issues.

 If a duplicate is found: